Welcome to my Desert Island Discs Conversation. Thanks to Margarida Lobåo. Site.

 Yeah, good question.
 I would say I’ve sort of bent my wife more into English culture than I’ve gone into Portuguese culture.
 We watch quite a lot of UK television, we go, she likes quite a lot of UK music, she speaks English very well.
 Thank you.
 I don’t know.
 I’m struggling with that one.
 I’m not saying yes or no, I don’t know, really.
 Have you ever thought about it?
 Fleetingly, but not constantly, yeah.
 What are your plans for the future?
 That’s interesting.
 Six years away from retirement, public home and have a beautiful life in Portugal, maybe before, who knows.
 It’s maybe too many years away from retirement.

 Maybe something about that song.
 If you could describe that song in a material, it would be silk.
 The first line, I came across a cache of old photos.
-You might have noticed I like lyrics,
+You might have noticed I like lyrics, and I think a lot about the lyrics.
+I’ve spent the last six months scanning pictures.

 So Ian Marsh, I’m going to send you now to the island.
 How do you think you’ll cope?